MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

-**Dr. PJ Couch** [[www][couch www]] is Assistant Professor of Mathematics at Lamar University and is one of the [founders/directors of Mathematical Puzzle Programs][people].
+**Dr. PJ Couch** [[www][couch www]] is Assistant Professor of Mathematics at Lamar University and is one of the [founders][people] of Mathematical Puzzle Programs.
 Dr. Couch also established the Lamar Mathematical Puzzlehunt Challenge in 2015, from which MaPP traces its roots.
 His published research includes work in the fields of graph theory